Searching for coffee creamer alternatives? Try out various dairy and non-dairy substitutes for creamer and find the best one for your cup of joe.

 Depending on what it’s made of, each kind of plant-based milk has its unique taste.
 Soy milk tastes the most like dairy milk, and it’s closest to cow’s milk nutritionally.

-Store-bought plant-based milk sometimes has additional ingredients, such as sugar, artificial sweetener, or other additives.
+Store-bought plant-based milk sometimes has additional ingredients, such as sugar, artificial sweeteners, or other additives.
 If you want fresh and plain non-dairy milk, you can make it on your own easily.

 It will pack your coffee with nutrients and make a consistent, rich texture.